s-rizvi/The-Open-Love-Letter-Project/CONTRIBUTING.md

 - 📜 Consistently licensed

 **⚠️ Pull requests will not be merged unless the contributor accepts these terms.
 Forks may be deleted at any time.**

+See [LICENSE.md](./LICENSE.md) for the full project license details.

 ---